chef-boneyard/chef-fundamentals/slides/troubleshooting/01_slide.md

 Full coverage of the topic is in the Advanced Training class, as well as on the wiki.

-We’ll take a brief look at the requirements to set up a handler.
+We'll take a brief look at the requirements to set up a handler.

 # Handler Configuration